 The ABR believes in the value of Maintenance of Certification.
 All current ABR trustees participate in MOC, as will all future trustees.
 New volunteers must also enroll in MOC, and all volunteers will need to be enrolled by 2016.

 A summary of the six competencies and four parts of Maintenance of Certification can be found here.

 To view the MOC participation schedule and detailed guidelines used to evaluate acceptable participation, see the MOC Participation Guidelines.

-A brochure on MOC for Medical Physics, which includes information about Continuous Certification, is available here.
+A brochure on MOC for Medical Physics is available here.

 OPTIONAL BENEFITS FOR GROUP PRACTICES